Getting Started With Sass

 Creating a Compass Project

-If it's not installed yet, you can install it using the following command:
+If it's not installed already, you can install Compass using the following command:

 gem install compass